LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: LLMpedia Framework

+\paragraph{Stage~3: Semantic Dedup and Sense Disambiguation.} This stage handles two distinct cases: (i) semantic duplicates with different surface forms (\emph{Deutschland}/\emph{Germany}, \emph{Oxford University}/\emph{University of Oxford}), and (ii) true homonyms with identical surface forms (\emph{Apple} the company vs.\ the fruit).
+We maintain an embedding index (\texttt{text-embedding-3-small}) over committed entities; candidates above cosine 0.90 trigger LLM arbitration over the first ${\sim}$30 words of each candidate's lead paragraph plus parent context.
+For case (i), the leads converge and the candidates merge; for case (ii), the leads diverge semantically (Apple Inc.\ discusses Cupertino, consumer electronics; Apple the fruit discusses \emph{Malus domestica}, cultivars) and arbitration keeps them separate.
+Within-wave deduplication merges concurrent proposals before commit (Appendix~\ref{app:dedup-guarantee}).
+Homonyms with identical surface forms \emph{and} closely related leads (e.g., \emph{Dresden} the German city vs.\ U.S.\ locality) remain a known limitation (\S\ref{sec:limitations}).

-Each pipeline stage maintains an independent work queue with retries and exponential backoff, supporting both batch and online modes (Appendix~\ref{app:settings}).
-To study framing as an explicit variable, we inject three personas -- scientific-neutral, left-leaning, and conservative -- at the system level of \emph{all} pipeline stages in topic-focused runs.
-This changes not only article prose, but also outline generation, link proposal, and filtering behavior.
+\paragraph{Architecture and persona injection.} Each stage has an independent work queue with retries and exponential backoff, supporting batch and online modes (Appendix~\ref{app:settings}).
+To study framing as an explicit variable, we inject three personas (scientific-neutral, left-leaning, conservative) at the system level of \emph{all} topic-focused stages, affecting prose, outlines, link proposals, and entity filtering.